Stephen Euin Cobb

 Stephen’s somewhat unusual middle name "Euin" is pronounced like a contraction of the two words You in, with the emphasis placed on You.
 This was his father's middle name, as well as that of his father's father.
 For a time he believed it to be a Gaelic word which means young, but he has since learned it is simply the Gaelic version of the Biblical name John.

-Within the three dimensional virtual world of Second Life he is Boc Cryotank.
+Within the three-dimensional virtual world of Second Life, his avatar goes by the name Boc Cryotank.

 -- End --